 The Rack Rate or Best Available Rate is the rate that a hotel will sell a room to the public.

 So in many cases, once we have added on our margin, the price for a hotel may be LESS than the rack rate.
 Sometimes it’s very similar.
 Sometimes it’s just above.
+It varies from hotel to hotel.
 However time and time again we find that – for a whole itinerary – our prices compare extremely well.

 “But hotels don’t have fixed rates any more“, some of you savvy travellers will cry.

-Plus most good Tour Operators have invested in technology which allows us to compare our rates with the Best Available Rates (minus our percentage) and book on the cheapest rate using our specialist booking systems.
+Plus most good Tour Operators, like us, have invested in reservations technology which allows us to compare our rates with the Best Available Rates (minus our percentage) and book on the cheapest rate using our specialist booking systems.

 Of course there are always one or two suppliers who don’t play by the ‘rules’.
 And who discount at the last minute.
 Or who post a special on a website and don’t tell the trade immediately.
 But they are few and far between in the African context.